-Office of Undergraduate Academic Advising Mission: Academic Advising is a service dedicated to student retention and graduation.
-At Concordia University Chicago, a student will have access to a professional academic advisor, as well as, a faculty advisor.
-Both advisors cultivate a proactive learning partnership with students to help achieve their graduation goal.
-Advising is provided for all current undergraduate students to educate, assist and empower them in making well informed decisions related to academic goals, program of study, and supplemental learning experiences.
-Our graduates will serve and lead with integrity, creativity, competance, and compassion in a diverse, interconnected, and increasingly urbanized church and world.
+Mission: Academic advising and study abroad are services dedicated to student persistence to graduation.
+At Concordia University Chicago, all enrolled students have access to a professional academic advisor.
+Students with declared majors will additionally partner with a faculty advisor.
+Both advisors cultivate a proactive learning partnership with students to help achieve their graduation goals.
+Advising is provided for all current undergraduate students to educate, assist and empower them in making well informed decisions related to academic goals, program of study and supplemental learning experiences.
+Our graduates will serve and lead with integrity, creativity, competence, and compassion in a diverse, interconnected and increasingly urbanized church and world.

 Academic Advisors incorporate the pillars of CUC's mission when we: